-Thunderbird users can take a look at the email headers to find out lots of information about the email sender.
-This includes content types, dates and the servers the email was send from.
-Many Thunderbird users do not know that it is possible to add the user agent to the header display in the email client.
+Many Thunderbird users do not know that it is possible to add the user agent to the header display in the email client directly.

-The user agent tells them the program or service that was used to send the email which can help evaluate the validity of the email.
-It should be noted however that the user agent is not always displayed.
+The user agent reveals the program or service that was used to send the email which can help evaluate the validity of the email.
+It should be noted however that the user agent is not always displayed, and that it may be faked as well.

-It might raise suspicion for instance if a user has send emails from a specific program in the past while the latest email uses a different service or program.
+It might raise suspicion for instance if a user sent emails from a specific program in the past while the latest email uses a different service or program.
+Also, you may discover that the email was distributed using bulk emailing software.

-Thunderbird users who want to add the user agent to the header information in the email software need to perform the following steps:
+Thunderbird users who want to add the user agent to the header information in the email software need to perform the following steps as the email client does not display user agent information by default.

 I just use “Display Mail User Agent” extension to adds an image on the right side of the “header view” which displays the icon of the application with which the selected mail was written.